Tower of Voices

 The Tower of Voices (TOV) serves as both a visual and audible reminder of the heroism of the forty passengers and crew of United Flight 93.
-On September 10, 2017 Flight 93 National Memorial will host a “Soundbreaking” event to initiate the final phase of construction to complete the permanent memorial.
+On September 09, 2018 Flight 93 National Memorial will host a dedication event to complete the final phase of construction and complete the permanent memorial.

 The TOV is conceived as a monumental, ninety-three feet tall musical instrument holding forty wind chimes, representing the forty passengers and crew members.
 It is intended to be a landmark feature near the memorial entrance, visible from US Route 30/Lincoln Highway.
 The Tower of Voices will provide a living memorial in sound to remember the forty through their ongoing voices.